fomantic/Fomantic-UI/src/README.md

 ### Workflow

-You will only need to use Semantic's build tools while refining your UI.
+You will only need to use Fomantic's build tools while refining your UI.
 When designing pages, you can rely on the compiled css packages in  `dist/`.

 When creating your UI you can try <a href="http://www.learnsemantic.com/themes/creating.html">downloading different themes</a>, adjusting your <a href="http://www.learnsemantic.com/developing/customizing.html#setting-global-variables">site-wide settings</a> (font-family, colors, etc) and tweaking components in your site's <a href="http://www.learnsemantic.com/developing/customizing.html#designing-for-the-long-now">component overrides</a>.